Why do I experience varicose veins during pregnancy?

 - Monitor your lower veins for changes or discomfort

 What treatment is available?

-During pregnancy it is unadvised to undertake any surgery for the treatment of varicose veins.
-However, the great news is that between pregnancies, laser surgery will prevent the discomfort, health complications and the unwanted appearance of varicose veins.
+During pregnancy, it is unadvised to undertake any surgery for the treatment of varicose veins.
+However, the great news is that between pregnancies, laser surgery will prevent discomfort, health complications, and the unwanted appearance of varicose veins.
 Unlike traditional varicose vein surgeries, laser surgery is quick, the recovery time is minimal, it is non-surgical and most importantly, it is effective.

 Injecting a sclerosant detergent solution through a tiny needle into the diseased vein, causing the vein wall to collapse.
 The veins dissolve and disappear as the body gradually absorbs them.
 For non-visible veins, ultrasound guidance is used to help guide the needle into the vein.
 This is referred to as Ultrasound Guided Sclerotherapy.

 Endovenous Laser Ablation (EVLA)